 I was the Chairperson of the Auckland Region of the New Zealand College of Midwives 2008-2011, and was appointed to the Midwifery Council of New Zealand in 2010.
 I became Chair of the Council in 2011.
 I become Head of Midwifery Department at AUT in 2013 and an Associate Professor in 2014.
 I am passionate about midwifery, midwifery education, equity and good governance of our midwifery organisations.

-I have been a MFYP mentor to three new graduate midwives in the past 5 years.
+I have been a MFYP mentor to five new graduate midwives in the past five years.

 I am committed to ensuring the communication pathways between the College of Midwives and the WDHB remain effective and our professional body is well supported by our DHB and my involvement.

 Since qualifying in 2002 I have been working as a midwife in South Auckland.
-Initially I was employed as a staff midwife at Middlemore Hospital, then over the last 10 years I have predominantly worked as a community LMC midwife.
-I provide cares to women birthing in both primary and secondary settings.
-In 2014 I completed the MHPrac (midwifery) qualification via AUT.
-I regularly support student midwives on their clinical placements and mentor new graduate midwives as part of the MFYP program.
-I live in rural South Auckland with my wife and two children, I like to run and I practice bikram yoga.
-I am passionate about midwifery and I feel privileged to contribute to our profession as an Auckland region committee member.
+I have predominantly worked as a community LMC midwife.
+I have recently had a change in career and now I am employed by Counties Manukau DHB as the Deputy Chief Midwife.
+In 2014 I completed the MHPrac (Midwifery) qualification via AUT.
+I live in rural South Auckland with my wife and two children.
+I am passionate about midwifery and I feel privileged to contribute to our profession as an Auckland regional NZCOM committee member.

 Tena Koutou Katoa.